SteelCompendium/data-md-dse/Bestiary/Monsters/War Dogs/Statblocks/War Dog Tormentite.md

         tier1: 2 corruption damage
         tier2: 4 corruption damage
-        tier3: 5 corruption damage; one ally in the area can end one effect on them that can be ended by a saving throw, and can give that effect to one targe
+        tier3: 5 corruption damage; one ally in the area can end one effect on them that can be ended by a saving throw, and can give that effect to one target
       - name: Effect
         effect: The tormentite regains 2 Stamina for each creature targeted by this ability.